cmeng-git/atalk-android/aTalk/jni/static_library_built/ffmpeg-x264/README.md

 * x264_build_all.sh to build all cpu architectures
 * commented out those architecture you wish to omit in x264_build_settings.sh
 * add option --enable-shared if you need .so library in x264_build_settings.sh#COMMON.
-* aTalk NDK build script supoort use of either static .a or shared .so libraries
+* aTalk NDK build script support use of either static .a or shared .so libraries
 * All the final built libs *.a, *.so and include files are in the ./android/$CPU
 * The above description equally applied to ffmpeg-x264 build